 A welcome email sequence serves as your first opportunity to create an impression.
 Generally, a welcome sequence should have at least two emails.
 The first goal of this type of sequence is to confirm registration to your email list and welcome new leads.
 So, this type of email sequence is usually triggered when people fill out the sign-up field and hit send.

-A welcome email usually starts with a “thank you for subscribing/thank you for signing up” message.
+A welcome email sequence usually starts with a “thank you for subscribing/thank you for signing up/thank you for your order” message.
 In your first email to a prospect, you can also introduce what you offer to your email subscribers and motivate them to explore your courses.
 That’s why your tone should be positive and appreciative.

 The second email can include examples of recommended courses and a call to action.